MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/handle-events.md

 };
 ```

-Alternatively, when you register a delegate, you can specify **winrt::auto_revoke** to request an event revoker.
+Alternatively, when you register a delegate, you can specify **winrt::auto_revoke** (which is a value of type [**winrt::auto_revoke_t**](/uwp/cpp-ref-for-winrt/auto-revoke-t)) to request an event revoker.
 When that revoker goes out of scope, it automatically revokes your delegate.
 In this example, there's no need to store the event source, and no need for a destructor.

 ```cppwinrt
 struct Example : ExampleT<Example>